-- Set a schedule for regular communication with a team or individual employee.
+- Set a schedule for regular communication with a team or individuals.

-- Explain what provisions are being made to accommodate employees in distress, for example, flexible hours, working from home, or time off.
+- Explain what provisions are being made to accommodate your people in distress – for example, flexible hours or time off.

 - Provide contact information and details about EAPs or other forms of support.

-Aside from communicating information, managers should communicate empathy.
-Emphasize that employee wellbeing is the company’s first concern and encourage any team member who needs additional guidance to ask for it freely.
-Keep communication frequent and open to ensure that employees aren’t left out of the loop.
+In addition to communicating information, managers should communicate with empathy.
+Emphasize that wellbeing is the company’s first concern and encourage any team member who needs additional guidance to ask for it freely.
+Keep communication frequent and open to ensure that nobody is left out of the loop.

-It is tempting to cut salaries and bonuses when disaster strikes, but, if financially feasible, providing the opportunity for bonuses is a great motivator and will alleviate the anxiety of income uncertainty.
-Another possibility to motivate and reassure employees is offering learning and development opportunities to expand skill sets in case of restructuring.
-Keeping good employees will propel an organization’s future success when the storm blows over, so it’s vital to manage teams with compassion and agility.
+It can be tempting to cut salaries and bonuses when disaster strikes, but, if financially feasible, offer your people bonuses.
+It’s a great motivator and will alleviate the anxiety of income uncertainty.
+Another possibility to motivate and reassure people is to offer learning and development opportunities to expand skill sets in case of restructuring.
+Keeping valuable team members will propel your organization’s future success when the storm blows over, so it’s vital to manage teams with compassion and agility.

-• Stay connected with regular calls, both with the team and one-on-one where participants are encouraged to discuss how they are managing during the crisis.
+- Stay connected with regular calls, both with the team and one-on-one, where participants are encouraged to discuss how they are coping during the crisis.
 These don’t need to be formal meetings; casual hangouts can foster deeper and more meaningful communication.

-• Communicate with honesty and authenticity.
-Managers are human too and letting employees see that during a crisis will provide comfort and camaraderie.
-Of course, this isn’t the time to overshare, just enough to demonstrate empathy.
+- Communicate with honesty and authenticity.
+Managers are human too, and helping people see that will provide comfort and camaraderie.
+Of course, this isn’t the time to overshare; just do enough to demonstrate empathy.

-• Be flexible about work hours, deadlines, and working from home (within reason, of course).
-If paid leave is a possibility, communicate that this is a possibility if you see that an employee is having trouble working.
+- Be flexible about work hours, deadlines, and working from home (within reason, of course).
+If paid leave is a possibility, offer it to those who you asee are having trouble working.

-• Maintain healthy, respectful boundaries, especially with employees working from home.
-Sending messages after work hours or insisting on video conferencing is invasive and may cause unnecessary anxiety.
+- Maintain healthy, respectful boundaries with your team.
+Sending messages after work hours or insisting on videoconferencing with your remote team members is invasive and may cause unnecessary anxiety.

 Once everyone has had a few days to acclimate, take stock of the situation.
-Assess productivity, collaboration, and morale, make adjustments as needed to ensure that employees are keeping up without suffering undue stress.
-Speak with employees individually as well as in team meetings to facilitate open communication and encourage employees who may be struggling to access counseling or health services.
+Assess productivity, collaboration, and morale, and make adjustments as needed to ensure that your people are keeping up without suffering undue stress.
+Speak with your team members individually as well as in group meetings to facilitate open communication and encourage those who may be struggling to access counseling or health services.

 The goal here should be to find workable solutions—not to alienate a team member in distress.
-If an employee continues to struggle and is unable to complete necessary tasks, this may be a good time to involve HR to strategize a long-term plan.
+If someone continues to struggle and is unable to complete necessary tasks, this may be a good time to involve HR to strategize a long-term plan.

 1. Readjust expectations

-When a team member is unable to manage their workload due to the effects of a crisis, sit down with them, and take time to outline all of the tasks currently on their plate.
-Discuss what the employee believes they can handle openly and with empathy and adjust expectations accordingly.
-It’s important to let the employee communication in a supportive environment, otherwise, they may feel pressured to assume more responsibilities than they can actually manage.
+When a team member is unable to manage their workload due to the effects of a crisis, sit down with them and take the time to discuss all of their current tasks.
+Show empathy and discuss what the person believes they can handle and adjust expectations accordingly.
+It’s important to let the team member communicate in a supportive environment; otherwise, they may feel pressured to assume more responsibilities than they can actually manage.

-Once there is clarity about workload, redistribute tasks to prevent gaps in business operations.
-Covering another employee’s projects will likely put more weight on the shoulders of fellow team members, so make sure they are rewarded for their dedication.
+Once there is clarity about their workload, redistribute tasks to prevent gaps in business operations.
+Covering someone else’s projects will likely put more weight on the shoulders of fellow team members, so make sure they are rewarded for their dedication.

-It’s important to set clear timelines for making adjustments and discussing next steps with an employee in distress.
-At every interval, communicate your expectations, including any specific goals or tasks the employee is expected to accomplish.
-Not only will this promote continued employee engagement, but it will also give the employee in crisis a sense of direction and psychological safety
+It’s important to set clear timelines for making adjustments and discussing the next steps with anyone in distress.
+At every interval, communicate your expectations, including any specific goals or tasks the team member is expected to accomplish.
+Not only will this promote continued engagement, but it will also give them a sense of direction and a sense of psychological safety.

 2. Create a performance plan

-Once concrete timelines and expectations are discussed, develop a performance plan that aligns the individual’s and the organization’s needs.
-Performance plans are an effective management tool promoting mutual understanding and honest communication between managers and employees towards the shared goal of organizational success.
+Once concrete timelines and expectations are discussed, develop a performance plan that aligns with the individual’s and the organization’s needs.
+Performance plans are an effective management tool promoting mutual understanding and honest communication between managers and team members toward the shared goal of organizational success.

 Despite challenges, managers need performance data in order to keep the business moving, even during a crisis.
-Utilizing performance plans to evaluate how an employee in crisis is functioning will help managers make critical decisions about an employee’s future at the company and take any necessary measures to retain a talented team member going through a rough patch.
+Utilizing performance plans to evaluate how a team member in crisis is functioning will help managers make critical decisions about their future at the company and take any necessary measures to retain a talented team member going through a rough patch.

-Can you ethically fire an employee in crisis?
+Can you ethically fire a team member in a crisis?

-If an employee continues to struggle with performance despite ongoing intervention and assistance, it may be necessary to consider terminating their employment.
-In a crisis, the compassionate and correct thing to do is to keep employees on the payroll for as long as possible, however, this may not always be an option.
-For a company in dire financial straits, letting a struggling employee go may be necessary, especially if the situation is affecting other team members or clients.
+If a team member continues to struggle with their performance despite ongoing intervention and assistance, it may be necessary to consider terminating their employment.
+In a crisis, the compassionate and correct thing to do is to keep people on the payroll for as long as possible; however, this may not always be an option.
+For a company in dire financial straits, letting a struggling team member go may be necessary, especially if the situation is impacting other team members or clients.

-It is difficult to fire an employee who is already anxious or distressed, but if it is necessary then it should be done as kindly as possible.
+It’s difficult to fire someone who is already anxious or distressed, but if it’s necessary then it should be done as kindly as possible.
 Here are some ways to soften the blow:

-- Provide the employee with ample notice so that they can make arrangements.
+- Provide them with ample notice so that they can make arrangements.